Mohammad Lokmanur Rahman

-Mohammad Lokmanur Rahman (Note: (S), NBP, NGP, ndu, psc, BN) is a retired two-star officer in Bangladesh Navy who served as the assistant chief of naval staff for logistics and the naval administrative authority Dhaka.
+Mohammad Lokmanur Rahman (Note: (S), NBP, NGP, ndu, psc, BN) is a retired two-star officer in the Bangladesh Navy who served as the assistant chief of naval staff for logistics and the naval administrative authority, Dhaka.

 Early life and education

-Lokman was born on 14 February 1964 in Chittagong of then East Pakistan to a military family of Chandpur District.
-He is the eldest son of lieutenant commander Mohammad Sulaiman Mian (1936 - 2016) and Begum Shirin Sultana.
-Sulaiman fought in the Bangladesh Liberation War and was one of the pioneer officers of the navy.

-Lokman completed his Secondary School Certificate from Karnaphuli Project High School and high school from Comilla Victoria Government College.
-Later he joined Bangladesh Navy as an officer cadet on 17 July 1983.
-After two and a half years of military training, he got commissioned on 1 January 1986 from Bangladesh Naval Academy in supply branch with the batch aligned to 12th BMA Long Course.
-Lokman later aligned to Supply Officers Basic Course from School of Logistics and Management at BNS Titumir.
+He joined the Bangladesh Navy as an officer cadet on 17 July 1983.
+After two and a half years of military training, he was commissioned on 1 January 1986 from the Bangladesh Naval Academy in the supply branch with the batch aligned to the 12th BMA Long Course.
+Lokman later aligned to the Supply Officers Basic Course from the School of Logistics and Management at BNS Titumir.

-Lokman is a graduate of Defense Services Command and Staff College and the National Defense University.
-He obtained three master's degrees at defence studies from National University, at Master of Business Administration from Southeast University and furthermore at Master of Science from National Security Studies from PLA National Defence University, China.
-Lokman also has Senior International Defence Management Course at Naval Postgraduate School at United States and also the advanced logistics course from the Pakistan Navy War College.
+Lokman is a graduate of the Defense Services Command and Staff College and the National Defense University.
+He obtained three master's degrees: one in defence studies from National University, a Master of Business Administration from Southeast University, and a Master of Science in national security studies from PLA National Defence University, China.
+Lokman also has completed the Senior International Defence Management Course at the Naval Postgraduate School in the United States and also the advanced logistics course from the Pakistan Navy War College.